Albrecht Dürer: Four Books on Measurement

 The second book moves onto two-dimensional geometry, i.e. the construction of regular polygons.
 Here Dürer favours the methods of Ptolemy over Euclid.
 The third book applies these principles of geometry to architecture, engineering and typography.
 In architecture Dürer cites Vitruvius but elaborates his own classical designs and columns.
 In typography, Dürer depicts the geometric construction of the Latin alphabet, relying on Italian precedent.
 However, his construction of the Gothic alphabet is based upon an entirely different modular system.
 The fourth book completes the progression of the first and second by moving to three-dimensional forms and the construction of polyhedra.
-Here Dürer discusses the five Platonic solids, as well as seven Archimedean semi-regular solids, as well as several of his own invention.
+Here Dürer discusses the five Platonic solids, as well as seven Archimedean semi-regular solids, and several of his own invention.